catalystneuro/dandi_s3_log_parser/README.md

   </p>
 </p>

-Simple reductions of consolidated S3 logs (consolidation step not included in this repository) into minimal information for public sharing and plotting.
+Extraction of minimal information from consolidated raw S3 logs for public sharing and plotting.

 Developed for the [DANDI Archive](https://dandiarchive.org/).

+A few summary facts as of 2024:

-A single line of a raw S3 log file can be between 400-1000+ bytes.
-Some of the busiest daily logs on the archive can have around 5,014,386 lines.
-As of summer 2024, there are more than 6 TB of log files collected.
+- A single line of a raw S3 log file can be between 400-1000+ bytes.
+- Some of the busiest daily logs on the archive can have around 5,014,386 lines.
+- There are more than 6 TB of log files collected in total.

-This parser can reduce these to tens of GB of consolidated and anonymized usage data, which is much more manageable for sharing and plotting.
+This parser reduces this amount of raw content down to only around 20 GB of consolidated usage data per asset.

+These are then additionally mapped only to currently available assets in persistent published Dandiset versions and current drafts, which only comprise around 100 MB of total data.

+These small Dandiset-specific summaries are soon to be shared publically.